Terms of Service

 For more information on the criteria and application process for exemptions from studying Irish, you can refer to the Citizen’s Information page.

-Before requesting a dyslexia assessment with the All Kinds of Minds Practice, it is crucial to discuss your options with educators at your child’s school to make an informed decision that best suits your child's needs.
-By requesting a dyslexia assessment with the All Kinds of Minds Practice, it will be assumed that you have read and understood your options, as outlined in these Terms of Service, and have decided to proceed with a formal psychological assessment.
+Before requesting a co-occurring dyslexia assessment with the All Kinds of Minds Practice, it is crucial to discuss your options with educators at your child’s school to make an informed decision that best suits your child's needs.

 For further information about additional supports and educational accommodations, please visit the Department of Education Circulars page on the Gov.ie website and the Citizen’s Information on Special Needs Education.

-• Children and young people who meet criteria for neurodivergent presentations often require additional support and accommodations within the school environment.
+• Neurodivergent children and adolescents sometimes require additional support and accommodations within the school environment.
 Clinical Psychologists frequently make recommendations for accommodations based on the specific needs of the child in their reports.
 However, the Clinical Psychologist at All Kinds of Minds does not have the authority to approve, allocate, or implement these supports or accommodations within the school setting.
 Furthermore, the role does not extend to offering educational or career guidance to clients or teacher consultations regarding diagnoses made.

 The responsibility for approving and implementing recommendations rests with the school principal and the Special Educational Needs Organiser (S.E.N.O.).
 Once the report has been completed and submitted, the Clinical Psychologist's contracted remit is fulfilled.